cesarderio/reading-notes/401-reading-notes/class-07.md

 Why use JWT?

 * We use it to be able to send and receive secure information accross urls.
+It is safe, secure, self-contained, compact and fast.

 JWT is Compact and self-contained.
 Describe how this is useful to a non-technical friend.